 All steel shall be safeguarded against embrittlement according to ASTM A 143.
 Water quenching or chromate conversion coating shall not be used on any steel work that is to be painted.
 All galvanized steel work shall be handled in such a manner as to avoid any mechanical damage and to minimize distortion.

 Beams and girders shall be handled, stored and transported with their webs vertical and with proper cushioning to prevent damage to the member and coating.
-Members shall be supported during galvanizing to prevent permanent distortion.
+Members shall be supported and externally stiffened during galvanizing to prevent permanent distortion.

 Hot Dip Galvanized Coating Requirements.
 Coating weight, surface finish, appearance and adhesion shall conform to requirements of ASTM A 385, ASTM F2329, AASHTO M 111 or AASHTO M 232, as appropriate.